A Nonprofit's Donor Cycle: Your guide to taking donors on the ride of their lives

 What are the stages of the donor life cycle?

-While there isn't widespread agreement on the number of stages or the Official Names, we like to break the donor lifecycle into the following four stages:
+While there isn't widespread agreement on the number of stages of the donor life cycle or the Official Donor Life Cycle Names, Funraise is pretty much a donor cycle leader.
+We like to break the donor lifecycle into the following four stages: identify, cultivate, ask, and steward.

 Identification and research